 Andorra participates in the Visa Waiver Program, which allows nationals of participating countries to travel to the United States for certain business or tourism purposes for stays of 90 days or less without obtaining a visa.

 Andorra and the United States belong to a number of the same international organizations, including the United Nations and Organization for Security and Cooperation in Europe; as well as the United Nations Educational, Scientific and Cultural Organization (UNESCO), and the World Health Organization (WHO).
 Andorra also is an observer to the World Trade Organization.

 Since 1991, Andorra has had a special agreement with the European Union.

-The U.S. Ambassador to Andorra is Alan D. Solomont, resident in Spain; other principal embassy officials are listed in the Department's Key Officers List.
+The U.S. Ambassador to Andorra is James Costos; other principal embassy officials are listed in the Department's Key Officers List.
 The U.S. Consul General based in Barcelona is responsible for the day-to-day conduct of relations with the government of Andorra.
 The U.S. Consul General in Barcelona is Tanya C. Anderson.

 Andorra has no embassy in Washington, D.C., but maintains a permanent representative to the United Nations in New York who also is simultaneously accredited as ambassador to the United States.

 More information about Andorra is available from the Department of State and other sources, some of which are listed here: